Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Introduction

 The primary goal of this work is to enhance sequential recommendation by introducing a linguistically grounded representation layer derived from sensory information in user reviews.
 Instead of relying solely on behavioral signals, we construct item representations that explicitly encode experiential attributes such as color, texture, scent, and sound.
 Sensory extraction is not treated as an end task in itself, but as a representation learning mechanism that transforms unstructured natural language into structured signals suitable for integration into sequence models.

-To this end, we propose \textsc{ASEGR} (Attribute-based Sensory Enhanced Generative Recommendation), a framework that combines large language model-based attribute extraction with knowledge distillation and sequential recommendation.
+To this end, we propose \textsc{ASER} (Attribute-based Sensory-Enhanced Representation), a framework that combines large language model-based attribute extraction with knowledge distillation and sequential recommendation.
 We first fine-tune a teacher language model to extract structured sensory attribute--value pairs from product descriptions and reviews.
 These structured outputs provide supervision for training a compact student transformer that produces fixed-dimensional sensory embeddings for each item.
 The resulting embeddings encode distilled sensory semantics in a form that can be efficiently incorporated into downstream models.

-We integrate the learned sensory embeddings into representative sequential recommendation architectures, including SASRec, BERT4Rec, and BSARec, and evaluate them on four Amazon domains: Beauty, Sports, Toys and Video Games.
+We integrate the learned sensory embeddings into representative sequential recommendation architectures, including SASRec \citep{kang2018sasrec}, BERT4Rec \citep{sun2019bert4rec}, BSARec \citep{shin2024bsarec} and DIFF \citep{kim2025diff}, and evaluate them on five Amazon domains: Beauty, Sports, Toys, Grocery and Video Games.
 In each domain, sensory-enhanced models are trained and evaluated independently, using the shared sensory encoder as an additional representation source.
-Across domains, incorporating sensory embeddings consistently improves next-item prediction performance compared to models that rely solely on item identifiers.
+Across domains, incorporating sensory embeddings improves next-item prediction performance in most matched domain--backbone settings, with gains observed in 19 of 20 combinations for HR@10 and NDCG@10.

 Beyond quantitative improvements, the structured nature of the extracted attributes enables qualitative analysis of the learned representations.
 Because item embeddings are grounded in explicit sensory descriptors derived from reviews, model behavior can be interpreted in terms of experiential properties rather than purely latent interaction patterns.